-The impact of trawl gear in the Demersal Fishery is limited to two trawl zones (Zones A and B).
-In 2015, the area trawled covered 1.59 per cent of these zones.
-Trawl gear is also currently being trialled in the Timor Reef Fishery, with trawling covering 2.3 per cent of the fishery area in 2015.
+The impact of trawl gear in the DF is limited to two trawl zones (A and B).
+In 2016, the area trawled covered 2.6% of these zones.
+Trawl gear is also currently being trialled in the TRF, with trawling covering 2.8% of the fishery area in 2016.

-Management objectives for trawl gear specify that bycatch must remain below 35 per cent of the total catch.
-In 2015, the average bycatch recorded by observers was 20 per cent of the total trawl catch in the Demersal Fishery and 26 per cent of the total trawl catch in the Timor Reef Fishery.
+Management objectives for trawl gear specify that bycatch must remain below 35% of the total catch.
+In 2016, the average bycatch recorded by observers in the DF was 24.4% (58.3 tonnes (t)) of the total trawl catch (238.6 t) and 27.6% in the TRF.
 Non-retained species consisted mainly of trevally, scads and small sharks.
-The catch of larger animals, including rays and large sharks, has significantly declined since the introduction of bycatch reduction devices (BRDs) in 2006.
-Interactions with threatened, endangered and protected species (TEPS), including sea snakes, dolphins and turtles have also declined significantly since the introduction of BRDs.
-Six sea snakes, one Grey Nurse shark (released alive) and a Narrow Sawfish (released alive) were recorded by observers during 2015.
+The catch of larger animals, including rays and large sharks, has significantly declined since the introduction of Bycatch Reduction Devices (BRDs) in 2006.
+Interactions with threatened, endangered and protected species, including sea snakes, dolphins and turtles have also declined significantly since the introduction of BRDs.
 Given the area of distribution and estimated population size of these protected species, the impact of fish trawl gear on the stocks of these protected species is likely to be minimal.